yixinzou/yixinzou.github.io/joinus.md

 If you already have your funding sources and would like to collaborate on a project with me, please tell me upfront what you expect from me.
 What is the project for?
 What are the goals?
 Is there a timeline?
 What part of my expertise do you need?
 The more I know, the better I can judge whether I can help.
 The same rules of thumb also apply if you would like me to serve on your Ph.D. committee or supervise your Bachelor's/Master's thesis.<br>

-Alternatively, if you are broadly interested in topics related to human-computer interaction/privacy/security, it is possible that I can find some existing projects in my group for you to join.
+Alternatively, if you are broadly interested in topics related to <a href="https://yixinzou.github.io/group/">my group's current research directions</a>, it is possible that I can find some existing projects for you to join.
 Please email me if that is the case; my students and I will then pitch some projects to you.

 <h3>Informal chats</h3>